Available as: In-Class Workshops, Lunch/After 4 Programs, Private Group Sessions

 DEBT: What is it?
 How does it all work?
 Who exactly do I owe money to?

-Credit scores, credit cards, student loans, lines of credit, mortgages, payday loans, and taxes are thoroughly examined.
+Credit scores, credit cards, student loans, and payday loans are thoroughly examined.

 SAVINGS: Why should I save?
 How much can I save if I start now?
 How do I save?

-We also cover what it really costs parents to keep their little darlings clothed, fed, and programmed for one year, as well as an outline of life’s big expenses, like education, real estate and retirement.
+We also look closely at what it really costs parents to keep their little darlings clothed, fed, and programmed for one year, as well as an outline of life’s big expenses, like education, real estate and retirement.